mark-when/docs/visualizations/timeline.md

 ## `style`

-Customize the styling of the timeline.
+Customize the styling and color of the timeline.
 The precendence of timeline styling is as follows:

 1. Theme
 2. Header definition